Inpatient Rehab in New Mexico

 • Residential substance abuse treatment

-• Inpatient opioid detoxification, cocaine detoxification and methamphetamines detoxification
+• Inpatient alcohol detoxification, inpatient opioid detoxification and methamphetamines detoxification

 • Accepts private health insurance